Global Regularity for Nernst-Planck-Navier-Stokes Systems with Mixed Boundary Conditions: Preliminaries

 \begin{thm} For initial conditions $0\le c_i(0)\in H^1$, $u(0)\in V$, there exists $T_0>0$ depending on $\|c_i(0)\|_{H^1},\|u(0)\|_V$, the boundary data $\tau,\xi$ (and $\gamma_i$ if (\ref{DI}) is considered), the parameters of the problem $D_i,z_i,\epsilon,\nu,K$, and the domain $\Omega$ such that NPNS (\ref{np}),(\ref{pois}),(\ref{nse}) (and NPS (\ref{np}),(\ref{pois}),(\ref{stokes})) has a unique strong solution $(c_i,\Phi,u)$ on the time interval $[0,T_0]$ satisfying the boundary conditions (\ref{bl}) (or (\ref{DI})),(\ref{noslip}),(\ref{robin}).\la{local} \end{thm}

 \begin{rem} We stress that the nonnegativity of $c_i$ is included in our definition of a strong solution.
 That nonnegativity is propagated from nonnegative initial conditions $c_i(0)\ge 0$ is not self-evident.
-Its proof is included in the proof of local well-posedness in \cite{bothe} (see also \cite{ci}). \end{rem}
+Its proof is included in Appendix \ref{pc}.
+In fact, as proved in Appendix \ref{pc}, more is true: strict positivity is propagated from strictly positive initial conditions $c_i(0)\ge c>0$. \end{rem}

 Henceforth, all occurrences of the constant $C>0$, with no subscript, refer to a constant depending only on the parameters of the system, the boundary data, and the domain $\Omega$, and this constant may differ from line to line.
 For brevity, when a constant, other than $C$, is said to depend on the parameters of the system, we mean this to also include boundary data and the domain.